In-Data-We-Trust/freqtrade-review/Initial Analysis/Initial_Analysis.md

 3. Create a bespoke strategy and trial run

 If I do the above, then I can execute it.
 It's about then finding a strategy that I can test, with suitable risk criteria for losses.

+#### What to do after?

+- Understand the popular indicator values and IF these can be used - https://www.freqtrade.io/en/stable/strategy-101/#populate-indicator-values

+WHAT LEFT FOR DOCUMENTATION - UNDERSTAND BASIC STRATEGY HERE - https://www.freqtrade.io/en/stable/strategy-101/#a-simple-strategy

+After the above, download and run the bot - nothing like doing to learn